benbaptist/minecraft-wrapper/documentation/events.rst

     when the event occurs.
 The call back function must reference the correct return payload.

+    When a plugin calls an event which can be aborted, it is important that your code not delay in completing.
+The proxy packet processing is on hold while your code decides what to do with the event.
+If you take too long, the client could be disconnected!
+This is an aggregate time of all the plugins that call this event.

     :sample Plugin snippet:

         .. code:: python